Menu

 At the end of this workshop, participants will be able to:

-This webinar meets the qualifications for 3.0 hours of Law & Ethics continuing education credit for MFTs, LPCCs, LEPs and/or LCSWs as required by the California Board of Behavioral Sciences.
+This ONLINE WEBINAR meets the qualifications for 1.0 hours of continuing education credit for MFTs, LPCCs, LEPs and/or LCSWs as required by the California Board of Behavioral Sciences.

 Note: With supervisor approval, registered ASWs may use CEs toward LCSW hours.